XinShuo-ph/warp_jit_synthesize_code/instructions_merge.md

 # JIT Branch Merge

 ## Objective
 Merge the best work from all 16 branches into a single production-ready branch.
-You are working on a `cursor/merge-...` branch created by Cursor agent.
+You are working on your current branch (check with `git branch --show-current`).

 ---